 Facilities and activities

 Within the grounds of the pastel-pink British-colonial building with bright white shutters is a freshwater pool and tropical gardens, along with the house Tiki Bar.
 Despite not having direct access to a beach, it's a short journey on a golf buggy to Pink Sands Beach, where sun loungers and a selection of refreshments on ice await.
-Local excursions are possible and arranged direct with the experienced hotel staff, such as snorkeling, fishing or exploring Dunmore’s pastel villas and heritage features.
+Local excursions are possible and arranged direct with the experienced hotel staff, such as snorkelling, fishing or exploring Dunmore’s pastel villas and heritage features.

 Visiting the island involves a 20-minute land and sea transfer, so guests should be comfortable using a speedboat and golf buggy.